bakerb845/cvm/README.md

 ## Command Line Interface

 One way to run the software is through the command line interface.
 This requires editing an initialization file.
 An example ini file is provided in examples/seattle.ini.
-To use this you would do something analogous to
+To use this you could copy this example ini file to your local directory, modify the file paths and options as required, and extract the CVM with something analogous to

+    cp ROOT_SOURCE_DIRECTORY/examples/seattle.ini ./seattle_modify.ini
-    cvm2nll --ini ROOT_SOURCE_DIRECTORY/examples/seattle.ini
+    cvm2nll --ini seattle_modify.ini

 ## Python